Making AdSense work with XHTML

 Why won't AdSense work with true XHTML?

 iframe in which to dynamically serve advertisments.
-This is fine if the page is going to discount cialis europe be regular HTML or non-strict versions of XHTML being served as
+This is fine if the page is going to where to buy lexapro in canada be regular HTML or non-strict versions of XHTML being served as

-iframe as expected, and everything works fine and buy viagra new zealand dandy.
+iframe as expected, and everything works fine and cialis uk dandy.
 Unfortunately, for webmasters serving XHTML pages as

 application/xhtml+xml, the Google method doesn't work.

 Document.Write() will not work in correctly served XML pages that are handled by an XML parser.
 Ian Hickson provides an explanation of why this is the case.
 As we have already observed,

 Document.Write() is used to generate the

 iframe would make the page invalid XHTML.

 One way to get around these problems is buy lexapro 5 mg to simply serve AdSense code as